Buick Extended Warranty: Cost, Coverage and Plans

 Anna, a ConsumerAffairs reviewer from Michigan, wrote, “For the past 8 months, I have only been able to drive my Buick for 2 weeks at a time without having serious issues.
 The engine light will come on and I get the following error messages: reduced engine power, max speed 32 mph, traction control off, service StabiliTrak.
 The first time this happened, I was on the interstate driving 75 mph!”

-It also raises the question of why Buick Protection Plans are so expensive.
-The plans cost roughly $1,000 per year of coverage (that isn’t covered by the factory warranty), which is likely $400-plus more than the repairs they’re intended to cover.
+Buick’s in-house extended warranty plans cost roughly $1,000 per year of coverage (that isn’t covered by the factory warranty), which is likely $400-plus more than the repairs they’re intended to cover (based on the roughly $600 average annual cost of Buick repairs and maintenance as reported by RepairPal).
 Factor in the $100 deductible, and you have to have some seriously bad luck with your Buick to make a Buick Protection Plan worth the cost.

 That kind of bad luck can happen (a covered engine or transmission replacement could completely offset the cost of your warranty on its own), but the data we’ve seen indicates that they’re not common enough to make a Buick Protection Plan worth it unless you have a special reason to expect a major repair.